awaybreaktoday/docker-comfyui-amd/README.md

 2. Review [Build Cloud Documentation](docs/docker-build-cloud.md)
 3. Check container logs: `./logs.sh`
 4. Verify ROCm: `rocm-smi`
+5. Test extension setup: `./setup-comfyui.sh`

 **Found a Bug?**
 - Open an issue with your system details
 - Include container logs and ROCm version
 - Specify your GPU model
+- Include extension versions and Ollama connection details

+**Video Generation Tips:**
+- Start with AnimateDiff for smooth motion
+- Use ControlNet for guided generation
+- SDXL models require more VRAM but higher quality
+- Test with 16-frame videos first

+**Ollama Integration Tips:**
+- Use `qwen2.5-vl:7b` for best vision capabilities
+- Set MacBook IP correctly in Ollama nodes
+- Ensure firewall allows port 11434
+- Test connection with curl before using nodes

 ---

-**Ready to generate amazing AI art with ComfyUI on AMD GPUs! 🎨🚀**
+**Ready to generate amazing AI art and videos with ComfyUI on AMD GPUs! 🎨🚀**

-*Optimized for ROCm 6.4.4 with full consumer GPU support*
-*Built with Docker Build Cloud for professional-grade CI/CD*
+*Optimized for ROCm 6.4.4 with full consumer GPU support* *Built with Docker Build Cloud for professional-grade CI/CD* *Enhanced with video generation, Ollama integration, and advanced vision models*